Blog

 • Check that all mandatory items on a given checklist are complete

-You can also use Regex in a Jira validator to block a transition unless he contents of a given field exactly match your expression.
+You can also use Regex in a Jira validator to block a transition unless the contents of a given field match your expression - for example if you wanted to allow the transition to proceed for some selections in a choice field, but not for others.

-These are just a few examples of how you can use the powerful combination of Checklists and Regular Expressions in Jira.
+Finally, the Atlassian Marketplace includes apps that allow you to use regex to define a Jira custom field, or to use a Regular Expression in JQL search.
+These are just a few examples of how you can use the powerful combination of Regular Expressions and Checklists in Jira.
 See the automation section of our documentation for more ideas.